Skip to content

 Antibody Drug Conjugates in Oncology

-Humans and microbes share ancient, growth-related genes, including some that are implicated in cancer.
-These include tubulin, topoisomerases, and DNA replication, which are the targets existing antibody drug conjugate (ADC) payloads used in cancer treatments today.
+Humans, microbes, and plants all share ancient, growth-related pathways, including some that are implicated in cancer.
+These pathways include tubulin, topoisomerase, and DNA replication, which are the targets of existing antibody drug conjugate (ADC) payloads today.
 All of these are based on natural products.
-Hexagon’s platform has identified other mechanisms and small molecules that evolved in nature and represent next-generation ADC payloads, spanning pathways such as cell cycle, transcription, translation, cytoskeleton, and more.
+Hexagon’s platform has identified other mechanisms of action, representing next-generation ADC payloads, spanning pathways such as cell cycle, transcription, translation, cytoskeleton, and more.
 This creates broad opportunities to discover and develop new small molecule approaches to treating patients with intractable cancers.
-Hexagon has found promising compounds which are being evaluated as novel payloads for ADCs.

-Our platform predicts several hundred potential ADC payload mechanisms of action, including DNA/RNA-associated pathways, energy production, protein-associated pathways, fat/lipid synthesis, and other cancer-related pathways.
+Our discovery engine predicts ~400 hundred potential ADC payload mechanisms of action, including DNA/RNA-associated pathways, energy production, protein-associated pathways, fat/lipid synthesis, and other cancer-related pathways.
+We have identified the most promising among these, using our proprietary tools.

-Hexagon’s automated compound production systems are able to safely manufacture highly potent toxic natural products at production scales.
+Hexagon’s compound production systems can safely manufacture highly potent, toxic natural products at production scale.

-1% of the world’s microbial genomes have been sequenced.
+1% of the world’s microbial and plant genomes have been sequenced.
 Many existing blockbuster drugs were discovered here.

 genomes have yet to